meshcloud/unipipe-service-broker/README.md

 ## Deployment using Docker

-We publish generic-osb-api container images to GitHub Container Registry [here](https://github.com/orgs/meshcloud/packages/container/unipipe-service-broker/versions).
+We publish unipipe-service-broker container images to GitHub Container Registry [here](https://github.com/orgs/meshcloud/packages/container/unipipe-service-broker/versions).
 These images are built on GitHub actions and are available publicly